ANUBHAV2935/netflix-gpt/README.md

   -------
-  log in page and sign -up page
+  - log in page and sign -up page
-  let's buid our login form
+  - let's buid our login form
-  -redirect the brose page
+  - redirect the brose page
-  browse the page after the authetication then create the header main movie
+  - browse the page after the authetication

--Netflix-gpt
+  - then create the header
+  - main movie
+  - we have covered routing
+  - coviring validation
+  - deploying our app to the production
+  - doing validation
+  - let's create authetication let's create sign up user creation
+  - implementing sign -in and sign-up API
+  - providing the redux appSTore to our application
+  - we have implimented sign out into it \
+  - buid movies from tmd movies
+  -

+- Netflix-gpt